tomchaplin/glpr/README.md

 * Copies
 * Pages per sheet

-Note that these are the options that are avilable on my printer, and that I often wish to change.
+Note that these are the options that are available on my printer, and that I often wish to change.
 The options are hard-coded into the script so if you want different options you will have to change the script.
 However, once an option is selected, all of the possible values for the selected printer will be automatically detected.